cornelk/hashmap/README.md

 * Technical design decisions have been made based on benchmarks that are stored in an external repository:
   [go-benchmark](https://github.com/cornelk/go-benchmark)

-* The library uses a sorted doubly linked list and a slice as an index into that list.
+* The library uses a sorted linked list and a slice as an index into that list.

 * The Get() function contains helper functions that have been inlined manually until the Golang compiler will inline them automatically.